laravel-ja/ja-docs-11.x/original-en/mail.md

 <a name="events"></a>
 ## Events

-Laravel fires two events during the process of sending mail messages.
-The `MessageSending` event is fired prior to a message being sent, while the `MessageSent` event is fired after a message has been sent.
-Remember, these events are fired when the mail is being *sent*, not when it is queued.
-You may register event listeners for this event in your `App\Providers\EventServiceProvider` service provider:
+Laravel dispatches two events while sending mail messages.
+The `MessageSending` event is dispatched prior to a message being sent, while the `MessageSent` event is dispatched after a message has been sent.
+Remember, these events are dispatched when the mail is being *sent*, not when it is queued.
+You may create [event listeners](/docs/{{version}}/events) for these events within your application:

-    use App\Listeners\LogSendingMessage;
-    use App\Listeners\LogSentMessage;
     use Illuminate\Mail\Events\MessageSending;
-    use Illuminate\Mail\Events\MessageSent;
+    // use Illuminate\Mail\Events\MessageSent;

+    class LogMessage
+    {
         /**
-     * The event listener mappings for the application.
+         * Handle the given event.
-     *
-     * @var array
          */
-    protected $listen = [
-        MessageSending::class => [
-            LogSendingMessage::class,
-        ],

-        MessageSent::class => [
-            LogSentMessage::class,
-        ],
-    ];
+        public function handle(MessageSending $event): void
+        {
+            // ...
+        }
+    }

 <a name="custom-transports"></a>
 ## Custom Transports